KDE/ghostwriter/README.md

 ## Portable Mode

 You can download the Windows Portable version of *ghostwriter*, or make your own on any OS.
-Just as with FocusWriter, simply create a folder named `data` in the same folder as the `ghostwriter.exe` or `ghostwriter` executable file (depending on the OS).
+Simply create a folder named `data` in the same folder as the `ghostwriter.exe` or `ghostwriter` executable file (depending on the OS).
 The application will now use settings and themes in this folder.
 If you need to migrate existing themes you created while running in non-portable mode, simply copy them from the relevant folder below:

 - Windows:  C:\\Users\\\<your_user_name\>\\AppData\\Roaming\\ghostwriter\\themes
 - Linux:  /home/\<your_user_name\>/.config/ghostwriter/themes